Nasdaq closes up on tech stocks strength, as hawkish Fed limits S&P

 The Nasdaq ended 13 points short of its record finish on Monday, but it was still the index’s second-highest close ever.

-Interest rate-sensitive bank stocks (.SPXBK) slumped 4.3% as longer-dated U.S. Treasury yields dropped.
+Interest rate-sensitive bank stocks slumped 4.3% as longer-dated U.S. Treasury yields dropped.

-The strengthening dollar, another by-product of the previous day's Fed news, pushed U.S. oil prices down from the multi-year high hit earlier in the week.
-The energy index (.SPNY), in turn, was off 3.5%, the biggest laggard among the 11 main S&P sectors.
+The strengthening dollar, another by-product of the previous day’s Fed news, pushed U.S. oil prices down from the multi-year high hit earlier in the week.
+The energy index, in turn, was off 3.5%, the biggest laggard among the 11 main S&P sectors.

-Other economically sensitive stocks, including materials (.SPLRCM) and industrials (.SPLRCI), fell 2.2% and 1.6% respectively as data showed jobless claims rising last week for the first time in more than a month.
-Still, layoffs appeared to be easing amid a reopening economy and a shortage of people willing to work. read more
+Other economically sensitive stocks, including materials and industrials, fell 2.2% and 1.6% respectively as data showed jobless claims rising last week for the first time in more than a month.
+Still, layoffs appeared to be easing amid a reopening economy and a shortage of people willing to work.

 Volume on U.S. exchanges was 11.77 billion shares, compared with the 10.67 billion average over the last 20 trading days.